jasonterando/TeeStreaming/README.md

 4. We create a task to call the ImageMagick convert utility, set to read from STDIN and write to STDOUT.
 We will redirect both STDIN and STDOUT.
 We will copy **teeInput** to STDIN, and copy STDOUT to **teeThumbnail**.
 Importantly, we launch this as a Task but do not wait for it, yet.
 5. We then copy the request body to **teeInput**.
 The task we created above will read this data from **teeInput** and, via **teeThumbnail**, save the thumbnail to a file and the response body stream
 6. Finally, we wait for the task to complete.

+## Demonstration

+There is a project on [GitHub](https://github.com/jasonterando/TeeStreamingDemo) demonstrating how to tee stream uploads to S3.